pub struct Supervisor { /* private fields */ }Expand description

 supervisor itself and its children.
 Additionally, individual worker processes are wrapped in a dedicated

-tracing::Span to allow tracing the casual relationship between arbitrary code and the worker executing it.
+tracing::Span to allow tracing the causal relationship between arbitrary code and the worker executing it.

 §Restart Strategies